-OHA/ODE Requirements Hybrid/Onsite Plan Include transportation departments (and associated We do not have busses. contracted providers, if used) in planning for return to Parents will drop off and students will be assessed at service. the entry point, visually and with a thermometer check.
-Buses are cleaned frequently.
-Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance).
-Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contact-tracing.
+OHA /ODE Requirements Hybrid/Onsite Plan Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contact- tracing.
 If a student displays symptoms, provide a face shield or face covering and keep student at least six feet away from others.
 Continue transporting the student.
 If arriving at school, notify staff to begin isolation measures.
 If transporting for dismissal and the student displays an onset of symptoms, notify the school.
-Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service. □ Drivers wear face shields or face coverings.
+Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service.
+Drivers wear face shields or face coverings.
 Inform parents/guardians of practical changes to transportation service (i.e., physical distancing at bus stops and while loading/unloading, potential for increased route time due to additional precautions, sanitizing practices, and face coverings).